yeniHan/PP03_Bulletin-board/README.md

 A article can have multiple reply articles. <br/>
 <br/>
 <h4>Private reply article</h4>
-If an user set a password for the reply article, a child article also can be a private article.
+If an user set the password for a reply article, the reply article also can be a private article.
 <br/><br/><br/><br/><br/>

 P.S.
 Since I made this as a practice, it has many incomplete parts. <br/>